Bursaries of up to £500 are available to assist PhD students and early career stage researchers in the field of fungal biology.

 In this section you will find the full description for each module on each year of your degree course or taught postgraduate programme.

 The lists are divided into the year of the degree programme in which the modules are normally taken.
-Note that the module codes beginning BIO1XXX indicate a Level 1 module, BIO2XXX Level 2, BIO3XXX Level 3, and BIOMXXX a Postgraduate level module.
+Note that the module codes beginning BIO1XXX indicate a Stage 1 module, BIO2XXX Stage 2, BIO3XXX Stage 3, and BIOMXXX a Postgraduate level module.

 If you have any queries about any of the programme specifications then please contact a member of the education team on firstname.lastname@example.org (Streatham Campus) or email@example.com (Penryn Campus).